ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

      "bids_path": "<PATH_TO_DATASET>/data_example_spinegeneric"

 - ``object_detection_params:object_detection_path``: Location of the object detection model.
-This parameter corresponds to the model path of the first model from the cascaded architecture that segments the spinal cord.
-The pretrained model in the downloaded dataset will be used to detect the spinal cord.
+This parameter corresponds to the path of the first model from the cascaded architecture that segments the spinal cord.
+The packaged model in the downloaded dataset located in the folder `trained_model/seg_sc_t1-t2-t2s-mt` will be used to detect the spinal cord.
   This spinal cord segmentation model will be applied to the images and a bounding box will be created around this mask to crop the image.

   .. code-block:: xml

-     "object_detection_path": "<PATH_TO_DATASET>/data_example_spinegeneric/seg_sc_t1-t2-t2s-mt"
+     "object_detection_path": "<PATH_TO_DATASET>/data_example_spinegeneric/trained_model/seg_sc_t1-t2-t2s-mt"

 - ``object_detection_params:safety_factor``: Multiplicative factor to apply to each dimension of the bounding box.
 To ensure all the CSF is included, a safety factor should be applied to the bounding box generated from the spinal cord.